This tutorial will show you how to make your own shirt, t-shirt dress, and tank top.

 The closer you cut to the shoulder seam the wider the neck will be.

-4. Do the same to the top right side, except you wont cut as far down this time.
+4. Do the same to the top right side, except you won't cut as far down this time.

-You dont want as big of scoop as the front.
+This is the back of the shirt.
+You don't want as big of a scoop as the front.

 Cut 1-2" down and over until you hit the end of the shirt